PEXANE2/azure-docs.tr-tr/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="cause"></a>Nedeni

-Hatalı parola ile çok fazla oturum açma denemesi.
+Yanlış parolayla denemelerde çok fazla oturum açma.

-### <a name="resolution"></a>Çözünürlük
+### <a name="resolution"></a>Çözüm

-30 dakika bekleyin, kimlik doğrulamaya çalışıyor olabilecek tüm uygulamaları durdurun.
+30 dakika kadar bekleyin, kimlik doğrulaması yapmaya çalışan uygulamaları durdurun.

 ---